Wang Hao (chess player): Career

 Wang was taught the rules of chess when he was six years old.
-He had attended a local youth center with the hopes of being taught Xiangqi (Chinese Chess); however, the trainer did not show up.
-He was introduced to chess that day instead and, almost by accident, his career was launched.
-Around one year later, Wang played in his first local junior tournament.
+He had attended a local youth center with the hopes of being taught Xiangqi (also known as Chinese chess); however, the trainer did not show up.
+He was introduced to chess that day instead, and around one year later, he played in his first local junior tournament.

 In 1999, Wang came third in the Under-10 division of the World Youth Chess Championships in Oropesa del Mar, Spain.
 In July 2002, he won the Qingdao Zhongfand Cup.
 In the following month, he played on board 4 for the gold medal-winning Chinese team in the Under-16 Chess Olympiad in Kuala Lumpur.
-In 2003, Wang beat Magnus Carlsen at the U14 World Youth Chess Championship.
-In July 2004, Wang again won gold with his national team in the U-16 Chess Olympiad in Calicut, India.
+In 2003, he beat future world champion Magnus Carlsen at the Under-14 World Youth Chess Championship.
+In July 2004, he again won gold with his national team in the Under-16 Chess Olympiad in Calicut, India.
 He scored 8/9 on the first board, a result that also earned him the individual gold medal, producing a performance rating of 2577.
-In the same month he won the "Children of Asia", a youth tournament in Yakutsk, Russia.
+In the same month he won the "Children of Asia" tournament, a youth tournament in Yakutsk, Russia.